aces/Loris-MRI/docs/scripts_md/delete_imaging_upload.md

 same `TarchiveID` or if one of the upload ID does not exist.
 The script will remove the records associated to the imaging upload whose IDs are passed on the command line from the following tables:
 `notification_spool`, `tarchive_series`, `tarchive_files`, `files_intermediary`, `parameter_file`
-`files`, `mri_violated_scans`, `mri_violations_log`, `MRICandidateErrors`, `mri_upload`, `tarchive` and
+`files`, `mri_violated_scans`, `mri_violations_log`, `MRICandidateErrors`, `mri_upload` and `tarchive`.
-`mri_processing_protocol`.
-It will also delete from the file system the files found in this set of tables (including the archive itself).
-The script will abort and will not delete anything if there is QC information associated to the upload(s) (i.e entries in tables `files_qcstatus` or `feedback_mri_comments`).
+In addition, entries in `mri_processing_protocol` and `mri_parameter_form` will be deleted if the switches `-protocol` and `-form` are used, respectively.
+The script will also delete from the file system the files found in this set of tables (including the archive itself).
+No deletion will take place and the script will abort if there is QC information associated to the upload(s) (i.e entries in tables `files_qcstatus` or `feedback_mri_comments`).
 If the script finds a file that is listed in the database but that does not exist on the file system, the script will issue an error message and exit, leaving the file system and database untouched.
 This behaviour can be changed with option `-ignore`.
 By default, the script will create a backup of all the files that it plans to delete before actually deleting them.
 Use option `-nobackup` to perform a 'hard' delete (i.e. no backup).
 The backup file name will be `imaging_upload.<TARCHIVE_ID>.tar.gz`.
 Note that the file paths inside this backup archive are absolute.
 To restore the files in the archive, one must use `tar` with option `--absolute-names`.

 ## Methods